“Eat your carrots, they help you see in the dark”

 There are countless benefits to drinking coffee in fact we have even written an article on them here.
 We have summarized some of the main ones below:

 As mentioned above, caffeine is a stimulant so a major benefit is that it causes greater alertness as well as slowing the onset of tiredness.
-Caffeine also improves exercise performance, increases brain function, slows metabolism, and protects against Heart Disease and Type 2 Diabetes… can’t complain about that!
+Caffeine in coffee also improves exercise performance, increases brain function, slows metabolism, and protects against Heart Disease and Type 2 Diabetes… can’t complain about that!

 Chlorogenic acid is an antioxidant found in coffee.
 As an antioxidant it helps protect cells from damage that could lead to cancer.
 They have also been touted to lower blood pressure and aid with weight loss.